Packing Short Plane Spanning Graphs in Complete Geometric Graphs: Centralized Construction

 We now show that the above construction is worst-case optimal.

-\begin{theorem} For any $n>3$ and $k > 1$ there exists a set $S$ of $n$ points such that for any $k$ disjoint spanning trees, at least one has a bottleneck edge larger than $(k+1) \BE(\MST(S))$. \end{theorem} \begin{proof} A counterexample simply consists of $n$ points equally distributed on a line segment.
-(The points can be slightly perturbed to obtain general position.)
+\begin{theorem} For any $n>3$ and $k > 1$ there is a set $S$ of $n$ points such that for any $k$ disjoint spanning trees, at least one has a bottleneck edge larger than $(k+1) \BE(\MST(S))$. \end{theorem} \begin{proof} A counterexample simply consists of $n$ points equally distributed on a line segment.
+The points can be slightly perturbed to obtain general position (similar to \fig{fig:construc1}).
 In this problem instance there are $kn-(k(k+1)/2)$ edges whose distance is strictly less than $(k+1 )\BE(\MST(S)) = k+1$.
 However, we need $kn - k$ edges for $k$ disjoint trees and thus it is impossible to construct that many trees with sufficiently short edges. \end{proof}